GSA/ficam-arch/_includes/index.md

 </ul>

 The FICAM Architecture artifacts outlined on the following pages are the result of the Tiger Team’s efforts to provide the ICAM Community with a set of tools to review and comment on in order to develop a more complete FICAM Architecture.

-### Contributing
-We encourage you to read our CONTRIBUTING policy, our LICENSE, and our README, all of which exist within this repository.

-The idea for providing this content as open source, the contributing framework, and the licensing framework are based on work from 18F.